HarishOsthe/Gretl/README.md

 # Gretl
-Bank churn analysis using Logistic Regression in gretl Email offer Analysis using LR in gretl
+Bank churn analysis using Logistic Regression in gretl<br>
+Email offer Analysis using LR in gretl